Zhihan72/CharLuMA/README.md

-# Multi-View Script Alignment for Universal Chart-to-Code Generation
+# Aligned Multi-View Scripts for Universal Chart-to-Code Generation

 This repository is provided for the **double-blind reviewing process of ARR 2026 January Cycle**.